kelanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displaying last 10 lines of  passwd file
 Added script that display first 10 lines of passwd file Script that views the 3rd line on iacta
+Added a script that write to a file